nuclearhosting/nh-knowledge-base/docs/php.md

 !!! important
 	PHP versions 5.6, 7.0, 7.1 and 7.2 are obsolete and no (or security) updates are released.
 We do not recommend using them, instead use one of the newer versions.

-*Not all values in the example phpinfo must match the production environment.
+(1)Not all values in the example phpinfo must match the production environment.
 Some values differ for VIP and Basic Membership.

 All PHP versions are available on all servers at all web hostings.
 There is no need to ask us to activate or move to another server.
 All you have to do is switch the version in the [Hosting Control Panel](https://my.nuclear.hosting).